 Diagnose by culturing a full-thickness biopsy specimen or an exudate obtained by abrading a florid papule.

-If endocarditis due to E. rhusiopathiae is suspected, rapid identification of the pathogen is critical because treatment is often different; E. rhusiopathiae is resistant to vancomycin, which is typically used to treat gram-positive bacillary endocarditis.
+If endocarditis due to E. rhusiopathiae is suspected, rapid identification of the pathogen is critical because treatment is often different from the usual empiric treatment of gram-positive bacillary endocarditis; E. rhusiopathiae is resistant to vancomycin, which is typically used to treat gram-positive bacillary endocarditis.

 Treat with antibiotics (eg, penicillin, ciprofloxacin) based on extent and location of infection.